ray-project/ray/doc/source/workflows/concepts.rst

 Virtual Actors
 ~~~~~~~~~~~~~~
 Virtual actors have their state durably logged to workflow storage.
 This enables the management of long-running business workflows.
 Virtual actors can launch sub-workflows from method calls and receive timer-based and externally triggered events.
-[This feature is under development.]
+[Events support is under development.]

 .. code-block:: python
     :caption: A persistent virtual actor counter: